Meteor-Stars/GCDM_AdaptiveNet/README.md

 This repo provides official code for the paper "Enhancing Adaptive Deep Networks for Image Classification via Uncertainty-aware Decision Fusion" publised in ACM Multimedia 2024.
 The full version paper is available at the [link](https://arxiv.org/abs/2408.13744).

+When computational resources are limited, deep networks cannot be used.
+Currently, two adaptive network classification architectures are employed to alleviate the issue of image classification under limited computational resources.
+However, classifiers of different depths are not fully and effectively utilized.
+This work investigates how to improve the accuracy of different classifiers without significantly increasing computational resources when resources are constrained.

-## Key words: image classification, fusion, ensemble learning, adaptve deep networks, multi-head classifiers
+## Key words: limited computing resources, image classification, uncertainty-aware fusion, ensemble learning, adaptve deep networks, multi-head classifiers

 ## Method Framework
 <img src="figure/method_framework.jpg" alt="替代文本" width="725" height="auto">